 World Yoga Day

 World Yoga Day is a holiday that’s observed annually on the 22nd of February to harness the innate power of yogis across the planet to help victims of human rights violations.
-It’s not to be confused with the International Day of Yoga, which falls in June 21st of each year and is designed to raise the public’s awareness about the peace and harmony that comes through the practice of yoga.
+It’s not to be confused with the International Day of Yoga, which falls on June 21st each year and is designed to raise the public’s awareness about the peace and harmony that comes through the practice of yoga.

 This day is designed to help people reach out from themselves to connect with the world in a more meaningful way.
-Yoga teachers, schools, and studios donate a small portion of their time and space to fighting for human rights causes.
+Yoga teachers, schools, and studios donate a small portion of their time and space to fight for human rights causes.

 The History Of World Yoga Day